Featured Post

 We just crossed the 5k mile mark in our 2023 Tesla Model Y LR AWD.

 In the summer of 2023, we picked up our new Tesla.
 It's been a lot of fun.
 In the ~6 months that we've owned the car, we've received 8 software updates.
-Each of these are little presents from Tesla; they bring bug fixes and new features.
+These are little presents from Tesla; they bring bug fixes and new features.
 One of those updates enabled Full-Self Driving in our Model Y. FSD is a great feature and it makes long drives so much less stressful.

 Soon after picking up the car, we ordered and installed the roof rack system.
 As the weather turned, we installed winter tires.